 Why Does Drinking Alcohol Cause Dehydration?

-If you’ve ever celebrated after work, go out for a happy hour, or any a work of life’s special moments with a few alcoholic drinks, you know how it can impact every aspect of you the next day.
-Symptoms like a pounding headache, sensitivity to bright lights, nausea, and extreme thirst can be linked to fluid and electrolyte imbalances that are made worse by alcohol consumption.
+If you’ve ever celebrated after work, gone out for a happy hour, or any of life’s special moments with a few alcoholic drinks, you know how it can impact every aspect of you the next day.
+Symptoms like a pounding headache, sensitivity to bright lights, nausea, and extreme thirst can be linked to fluid and electrolyte imbalances made worse by alcohol consumption.
+These symptoms are caused by the way alcohol dehydrates you.

 Does Alcohol Dehydrate You?